Mark Van Doren: Career

+Global policy

+He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.

 Personal life

 In 1922 Mark Van Doren married Dorothy Graffe, novelist and writer of the memoir The Professor and I (1959), whom he had earlier met at The Nation.
 His successful book, Anthology of World Poetry, enabled the couple to buy a house on Bleecker Street in New York City in February 1929, before markets collapsed.

-Their son, Charles Van Doren (February 12, 1926 - April 9, 2019), briefly achieved renown as the winner of the rigged game show Twenty-One.
+Their son, Charles Van Doren (1926-2019), briefly achieved renown as the winner of the rigged game show Twenty-One.
 In the film Quiz Show (1994), Mark Van Doren was played by Paul Scofield, who earned an Academy Award nomination in the Best Supporting Actor category for his performance.
-Their second son is John Van Doren who also lives in Cornwall, Connecticut, at the farmstead where their father did most of his writing between academic years, and where he moved after retirement.
+Their second son was John Van Doren who also lived in Cornwall, Connecticut, at the farmstead where their father did most of his writing between academic years, and where he moved after retirement.

 Mark Van Doren died on December 10, 1972, in Torrington, Connecticut, aged 78, two days after undergoing surgery for circulatory problems at the Charlotte Hungerford Hospital.
 He was interred at Cornwall Hollow Cemetery in Connecticut.

 Legacy

 His correspondence with Allen Tate is at Vanderbilt University.
 Since 1962, students of Columbia College have honored a great teacher at the school each year with the "Mark Van Doren Award".
+John Updike wrote that "Van Doren's Shakespeare got me through Harry Levin's course back in 1951.
+Whenever I reread a Shax play, I reread what Van Doren said about it."